HypeCheck

 What It Doesn't Do

 Not proven to detox your body in any general sense.
-No human evidence it boosts glutathione levels meaningfully when taken orally.
-No evidence it protects against electromagnetic radiation from phones — that transdermal patch study was a formulation experiment, not a clinical outcome trial.
-Don't expect anti-aging, immune, or muscle-building benefits based on the available data.
+No human evidence it boosts glutathione levels meaningfully when taken orally as a supplement.
+No clinical proof it protects against electromagnetic radiation from phones.
+No evidence it improves skin, hair, or nails in healthy people.
+The 'antioxidant powerhouse' marketing is not backed by human trials in the provided data.

 Evidence-Based Benefits